 "Cradle of Liberty" - Faneuil Hall Talks

-Discover the importance of Faneuil Hall as a marketplace and meeting place from the 18th-century to the present day.
+Discover the importance of Faneuil Hall as a marketplace and meeting place from the eighteenth century to the present day.
 15-20 minute talk in the historic Great Hall.

-Tours of the Freedom Trail®: Allegiance to Revolution
+Tours of the Freedom Trail®: Enemies to this Country

 "Decisive Day" - Bunker Hill Talks